SmokeHouseProject/applewood/README.md

 Enter `npm run prep` in the terminal open at the root of the project.

 >It is important to run the prep command.
 This installs the cordova platforms and plugins as well as performing a build and initializing the server web api.
-This only needs to done once.
+This only needs to be run once after a new git download.

 >The prep commands also seeds the data base with an administrator user with `username: sam` and `password: crow` so that you can log in.